couple-collecting-social-security-in-retirement

 Why?
 The Social Security Administration calculates your benefit by totaling your earnings during your highest 35 years of working and averaging them.
 If you work fewer than 35 years, each year you don’t work will count as zero—lowering your lifetime average.

 Why?
-In general, the more you earn each year, the higher your benefit, although the Social Security Administration excludes earnings above the annual cap in their calculations ($132,900 in 20193) Therefore, make the most out of your peak earning years instead of scaling back before full retirement age.
+In general, the more you earn each year, the higher your benefit, although the Social Security Administration excludes earnings above the annual cap in their calculations ($168,600 in 2024).
+Therefore, make the most out of your peak earning years instead of scaling back before full retirement age.

-Tip #5: Born in 1953 or earlier and married?
-Claim spousal benefits at 66 then switch to the other spouse’s higher benefit at age 70
+Tip #5: Born in 1953 or Earlier and Married?
+Claim Spousal Benefits at 66 Then Switch to the Other Spouse’s Higher Benefit at Age 70

 Why?
 Take advantage of receiving some benefits now while growing benefits to take later.
 If both spouses are full retirement age**, you can claim one spouse’s benefits now, then switch to the other spouse’s benefits at age 70 when the monthly checks will be higher.

-Important decisions require a thoughtful approach.
+Important decisions about Social Security and retirement require a thoughtful approach.

 People don’t always know all the different considerations to take when weighing their Social Security options.
 And these decisions can mean a difference of hundreds of thousands of dollars in lifetime benefits for a single person.